Dr. Casey Paleos

 Director, Training Operations

 David Gumpel is an Integral Master Coach and a qualified teacher of Mindfulness-Based Stress Reduction (MBSR) through UMASS medical school.
-David is the co-founder of Access Mindfulness and a study coordinator for the MAPS sponsored MDMA-Assisted Therapy for the treatment of post-traumatic stress disorder study in NYC.
+He completed his MA in Psychology at The New School for Social Research.
+David is the co-founder of Access Mindfulness and was a study coordinator for the MAPS sponsored MDMA-Assisted Therapy for the treatment of post-traumatic stress disorder study in NYC.
+At Fluence, David provides guidance to Fluence trainers, leads experiential trainings and ensures the successsful implementation of Fluence’s many offerings.
 As a coach, David teaches mindfulness to clients in private practice and to groups in corporate settings.
-At Fluence, David provides Mentoring and teaches MBSR courses for Certificate Program Participants.
 Find him online at ebcpathways.com.

 Dr. Jeffrey Guss